tolikcode/andriydruk.github.io/content/post/introduction-to-c-for-android-developers.md

          U sqrtf
 ~~~

-There is 2 intersting row:
+There are 2 interesting rows:

 - T rsqrt - it's method defined in this library
 - U sqrtf - system sqrtf defined in math.h